In Egypt, Hope Rises Three Years After Mass Beheadings of Coptic Christians

 Strengthened by visibly seeing and hearing the faith of their martyred loved ones, family members responded quickly.
 Only three months after the video released, they initiated the building of a church in honor of all 21 men.
 This house of worship, they proposed, would be built in Upper Egypt’s Minya province in the tiny agricultural village of al Aour (155 miles south of Cairo)—the area where 13 of the martyred Egyptians lived.

 Enter the Egyptian government, which donated the equivalent of more than half a million dollars to the church’s construction.
 The plot of land was donated by the village.
-The church is unique in several ways.
 Never before has a Christian church been built in this spot.
-In Muslim-majority Egypt, where more than more than 170 Coptic Christians have been killed in the last year, the building of churches is highly restricted.
-The country comes in at No. 17 on the 2018 World Watch List for both radical Muslim persecution resulting in violence (the smash), as well as social pressures interfering with jobs, schools and churches (the squeeze).
+In Muslim-majority Egypt, where more than more than 230 Coptic Christians have been killed in the last two years, the building of churches is highly restricted.

 The Seed of the Church